Datapolitan-Online-Tutorials/ThinkingWIthData/content.md

 + Asking "what's the data on this tell us?"
 --

-+ Offering up data even when it's not explicitly asked for --
++ Offering up relevant data even when it's not explicitly asked for --

 + Deferring judgement until the data is ready (if possible)